 Title IX, Sex/Gender Discrimination, Harassment and Assault

-The Title IX Coordinator at JCU is Kathryne Fedele, Chief of Staff, Guarini Campus, 2nd floor of the administrative wing, email [email protected], tel.
+The Title IX Coordinator at JCU is Kathryne Fedele and can be found at the Caroline Critelli Campus, 1st floor Executive wing, email [email protected], tel.
 06-681-91-224.
 She is responsible for coordinating the University’s prevention of and response to sexual harassment and violence, and addressing any inquiries concerning the application of Title IX at JCU.

 The designated Responsible Employees at John Cabot are: